jacksleight/statamic-memberbox/docs/implementation.md

 {{ /if }}{% endraw %}
 ```

-But bear in mind that doing this might prevent control panel users viewing the content as well, depending on how your roles and groups are configured.
+Bear in mind that doing this might prevent control panel users viewing the content as well, depending on how your roles and groups are configured.